 We are a collective where people come together to explore possibilities, and initiate projects for members to work on and play with through the framework of Design Thinking.
 Through constant experimentation and thought, members will hone different skills, crafts, and tools to create prototypes, and develop practical solutions to better their everyday lives.

 Our IG regularly holds carnivals and flea markets.
 These serve as a platform for the Tembusu College community to showcase its talent through performances, and also for budding entrepreneurs to set up their own stalls.

 To create a culture of community service in Tembusu College, we hope to identify and implement sustainable projects for targeted beneficiaries in Singapore and, in the long term, extend our reach to aid chosen overseas communities through sustainable initiatives.
 Some of our current projects include:

 tMentors is a one-to-one mentoring programme for students from New Town Secondary School who are struggling with their studies, either because of financial difficulties or issues of motivation.
 Beyond mentoring them in their curriculum, we also engage them through sports, games, and interactive activities — with the aim of both building their confidence, and developing soft-skills that will be useful to them in other areas of their lives.

 Our project aims to reduce poverty in Cambodia, whilst also highlighting the state of poverty in many communities in South East Asia.
-And we are currently working to introduce and install a hydroponics system in the community.
+We are currently working towards introducing and installing a hydroponics system in the community.
 We are also partners with two organisations in Siem Reap: Touch a Life, a soup kitchen which provides healthy meals for underprivileged children; and Journey of Grace, a school which provides English lessons for underprivileged children on weekdays.